• Skip to primary navigation

 What’s in this Rainbow Snack Box

-In theory, you can create a rainbow snack box with all sorts of colorful ingredients, but this particular version includes:
+In theory, you can create a rainbow snack box with all sorts of colorful ingredients.
+This particular version includes:

 • Veggies: red bell pepper and carrots have a sweet-fresh flavor and vibrant color.